sea-kg/ctf01d/README.md

     script_wait_in_sec: 5 # max time for running script
     time_sleep_between_run_scripts_in_sec: 15 # like a round for service
 ```
-where service_ZxjQMahnoK must be unique inside of a game config
+where "service_ZxjQMahnoK" is a UNIQUE id within the game config

 Prepare folder and create ./checker.py: